Pekka Rinne: Starter, Stanley Cup Final run, Vezina Trophy (2010–2018)

+On 16 March 2017, Rinne became the 67th goaltender to play at least 500 NHL games.
+Rinne recorded his first two career shutouts in the first two games of the opening round of the 2017 playoffs after the Predators won game one 1–0 and game two 5–0, respectively.
+On 22 May, Rinne backstopped the Predators to the 2017 Stanley Cup Finals by defeating the Anaheim Ducks four games to two.
+The Predators lost the Stanley Cup Finals against the Pittsburgh Penguins four games to two.

 On 24 November 2017, the Predators defeated the St. Louis Blues 2–0; the shutout was the 45th of Rinne's career, making him the NHL's all-time leader amongst Finnish-born goaltenders.
 On 22 February 2018, Rinne became the 34th goaltender to record 300 career NHL wins following a 7–1 victory over the San Jose Sharks.
 When he recorded his 300th win, he had the third-highest win percentage of all goaltenders with at least 300 wins, at 54.34%, behind only Martin Brodeur and Marc-André Fleury.
 On 17 April, Rinne was again named a finalist for the Vezina Trophy, which he won on 20 June.

+Final years (2018–2021)

 On 3 November 2018, Rinne signed a two-year, $10 million contract extension with Nashville.
 That night, as was the case in 2011, Rinne posted a 26-save shutout over the visiting Boston Bruins in Nashville.

 On 9 January 2020, Rinne became the 12th goaltender in NHL history and the second goaltender in Predators history to score a goal, doing so against the Chicago Blackhawks by shooting the puck into the empty net from behind his team's goal line with less than 22 seconds left in the game.

-On 10 May 2021, in the final game of the 2020–21 season, Rinne posted a 30-save shutout in a 5–0 win over the Carolina Hurricanes.
+On 10 May 2021, in the final game of the COVID-shortened 2020–21 season, Rinne posted a 30-save shutout in a 5–0 win over the Carolina Hurricanes.
 It was his 369th career win, tying him for 19th all-time with Tom Barrasso.
 It was also his 60th career shutout, passing Evgeni Nabokov for 19th all-time on that list as well.

 On 13 July 2021, Rinne announced his retirement from professional hockey.
-The Predators also announced that Rinne's number 35 jersey would be retired on 24 February 2022, making him the first player in team history to receive the honor.
+The Predators also announced that Rinne's number 35 jersey would be retired on 24 February 2022, making him the first player in team history to receive the honour.

+Kiekko-Ketut

+Following nearly four years out of the sport, on 10 February 2025, Rinne signed a one-game contract with Kiekko-Ketut of the III-divisioona[fi], his youth team.
+Rinne played on 15 February, marking his first start in an ice hockey game of any level in four years since his retirement with the Nashville Predators.
+In a ceremony held prior to the game, Kiekko-Ketut retired Rinne's jersey number, which bore the same no. 35 he wore with the Predators.
+Rinne stopped 44 out of 46 shots in a 7–2 victory against Haapajärvi Kiilai.